liquidinstruments/moku-examples/docs/starting-mim.md

 # Starting with Multi-instrument Mode

 Multi-instrument Mode (MiM) allows a user to use more than one instrument simultaneously on the Moku platform.
 Depending on the hardware and instrument combination, different instrument counts and capabilities are available in this mode.
-For example, Moku:Go supports two instruments simultaneously while Moku:Pro supports four; Moku:Pro's Lock-in Amplifier retains full functionality while Moku:Go's loses extras like the PID Controller.
+For example, Moku:Go supports two instruments simultaneously while Moku:Pro supports four; the Moku:Pro Lock-in Amplifier loses the PID Controller Moku:Go's also loses the Phase Locked Loop external reference option.

 There are several steps required in order to use MiM:

 1. Select the Multi-instrument Mode configuration you wish to use
 2. Load instruments in to one or more of the slots
-3. Configure connections between the instruments, each other and external I/O
+3. Configure connections from each instrument to other instruments and/or external I/O
 4. Configure the external I/O (i.e. ADCs, DACs and/or Digital I/O) with the correct settings for gain, direction, impedance etc.

 Depending on which programming language you choose, each step may look a little different.

-:::tip MATLAB, LabVIEW
+:::tip MATLAB, LabVIEW Support
-Multi-instrument Mode is available in MATLAB and LabVIEW, however documentation for these environments is still under development.
+Multi-instrument Mode is available through all of our APIs, including MATLAB and LabVIEW.
+This guide currently covers Python and cURL usage, with more language examples coming soon.
 :::

 ## Selecting the Multi-instrument Mode Configuration
 The configuration is parameterized by the number of slots you wish to have.
 At present, Moku:Go supports only 1 or 2 slots; Moku:Pro only supports 1 or 4.
 Specifying "1" is equivalent to disabling Multi-instrument Mode.

-If using the REST API directly, the user is responsible for obtaining a Client Key before entering Multi-instrument Mode.
+If using the REST API directly (i.e. not the Python, LabVIEW or MATLAB packages), the user is responsible for obtaining a Client Key before entering Multi-instrument Mode.
 See the [REST API Getting Started Guide](./starting-curl.md) for more information.

 <code-group>